 There is always been a strong Rugby League market in the United Kingdom, even if it’s yet to reach the same levels as football betting.

-Rugby Handicap Betting – Rugby league handicap betting may only be familiar to those who are used to rugby betting.
-Essentially it’s a technique used by book-makers to level up unequally matched fixtures by offering handicap betting odds.
+Rugby league handicap betting may only be familiar to those who are used to rugby betting.
+Essentially it’s a technique used by bookmakers to level up unequally matched fixtures.
+They do this by offering handicap betting odds.
 This entails giving the underdog team a head start.

 Six Nations Betting

-The Six Nations is a yearly Rugby Union tournament held between England, France, Wales, Ireland, Scotland and Italy and it’s seen as the highest level of European international rugby.
+The Six Nations is a yearly Rugby Union tournament held between England, France, Wales, Ireland, Scotland and Italy.
+It’s seen as the highest level of European international rugby.

 The six teams in the competition will play each other only once over five different weekends.
 Some of these weekends will be consecutive, others after a fortnight break.
 Since there are a total of five games to be played by each team, some teams will play two home games, and others three home games, this is evened out from year to year.